Kwame Thomas: Aldershot Town return

 On 27 March 2025, Thomas returned to his previous club Aldershot Town on loan for the remainder of the season.
 On 5 April, Thomas made his second debut for the Shots off the bench in an FA Trophy semi-final victory over rivals Woking which sent Thomas and Aldershot to Wembley Stadium for the final.
 On 12 April, Thomas netted the first goal of his second stint with the Shots in a heavy defeat away to York City.
 On 11 May, Thomas came on as a substitute in the 2025 FA Trophy final in a 3–0 win over Spennymoor Town which saw Aldershot win their first ever FA Trophy.

 On 24 June 2025, Thomas returned to Aldershot Town on a permanent basis following his departure from Ebbsfleet United.
 On 23 August, Thomas scored the first goal of his latest Shots stint in an away league win over Solihull Moors.
+On 27 April 2026, it was announced that Thomas would leave the club at the end of his contract in June.

+King's Lynn Town

+On 24 July 2026, Thomas joined National League North club King's Lynn Town on a permanent deal.